GOP senators’ report calls Hunter Biden’s board position with Ukraine firm ‘problematic,’ but fails to show how it changed U.S. policy

 But at the same time, the report states that “the extent to which Hunter Biden’s role on Burisma’s board affected U.S. policy toward Ukraine is not clear.”

-Hunter Biden held a lucrative job on the board of the company Burisma while Joe Biden was vice president.
-At the time, Joe Biden and the Obama administration was seeking to root out corruption in Ukraine.
+Hunter Biden held a lucrative job on the board of the company while Joe Biden was vice president.
+At the time, Joe Biden and the Obama administration were seeking to root out corruption in Ukraine.

 In a statement issued before the report’s release, Biden campaign spokesman Andrew Bates accused Johnson of trying “to subsidize a foreign attack against the sovereignty of our elections with taxpayer dollars — an attack founded on a long-disproven, hardcore right-wing conspiracy theory that hinges on Sen. Johnson himself being corrupt and that the senator has now explicitly stated he is attempting to exploit to bail out Donald Trump’s reelection campaign.”